Terms used:

 If during an Event, either Technical Specialist become unable to officiate, the technical representative will appoint a qualified replacement.
 If no qualified replacement Technical Specialist is present and available, a Sectional or higher level Technical Controller may be appointed as a replacement.
 If no such person is present and available, the technical panel will be composed of two people and, if necessary, the Technical Specialist 2 will assume the duties of the Technical Specialist 1.

-Skate Canada Challenge, Canadian Figure Skating Championships, Canada Cup
+Skate Canada Challenge, Skate Canada Trophy, Canadian Figure Skating Championships, Skate Canada Cup

-If during an Event, either Technical Specialist become unable to officiate, the technical representative will appoint a qualified replacement.
+If during an Event, either Technical Specialist become unable to officiate, the technical representative, in consultation with the Skate Canada representative, will appoint a qualified replacement.
 If no qualified replacement Technical Specialist is present and available, a Technical Controller qualified at the corresponding championship level may be appointed as a replacement.
 If no such person is present and available, a Technical Specialist or Technical Controller qualified at the level below the corresponding championship level may be appointed.
 If no such person is available, the technical panel will be composed of two people.
 If necessary, the Technical Specialist 2 will assume the duties of the Technical Specialist 1.

 If, due to extraordinary circumstances the technical panel is reduced to only one official, the Event may be suspended at the discretion of the technical representative.
 At championships higher than Section level, the Event may be suspended at the discretion of the technical representative in consultation with the Skate Canada representative.